abhaydeep-singh/abhaydeep-singh/README.md

 - 👋 Hi, I’m @abhaydeep-singh
 - 👀 I’m interested in Computer Science
 - 🌱 I’m currently learning Flutter, C/C++
-- 📫 How to reach me: Email= abhaydeep7890@gmail.com
+- 📫 How to reach me: abhaydeep7890@gmail.com

 <!---
 abhaydeep-singh/abhaydeep-singh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.